 Our research program has consistently been ranked among the top ten worldwide for more than a decade.
 Several of our faculty have won multiple research grants, awards for outstanding research, and Fulbright awards.
 Many of the MIS faculty hold editorial positions with the field's top research journals.

-- Leadership of the Association for Information Systems (Rick Watson, former president, AIS Fellows — Rick Watson, Hugh Watson and Elena Karahanna)
+- Leadership of the Association for Information Systems (Richard Watson, former president and Leo Award winner — the highest award in the field, and AIS Fellows — Ricchard Watson, Hugh Watson and Elena Karahanna)

 - Ranked 6th worldwide in faculty research productivity in field's top journals (1990-2012 — 2 journals)